This post contains affiliate links and I may earn a commission if you make a purchase.

 Start from the bottom since many people pay special attention to the floors.
 The floors are expected to be shiny, easy to clean and stylish.

-Get rid of the old carpets and cover it with some tasty rugs.
-Kitchen and bathroom may need some work, but providing they are in good shape, make just a few changes like upgrading the appliances or repainting the walls.
+Get rid of the old carpets and cover them with some tasty rugs.
+The kitchen and bathroom may need some work, but providing they are in good shape, make just a few changes like upgrading the appliances or repainting the walls.

 Also, repaint the walls in living area and again choose the colors carefully.